Discover the Imagination. Imagine the Discovery!

 Learning Office/Technology in General:

 Great resource for tutorials on Office and technology in general.
-We watch these and students can improve their skills drastically by following these guides.
-We will be doing more of these as they year progresses.
+Students can improve their skills drastically by following these guides.

 Online Safety/Digital Citizenship: